AnthonyCxx/Notes-and-Writeups/C#/ControlFlow/Conditionals.md

 }
 else
 {
-    //IS executed, because 'isBook' is false and the else if statement failed Sysmtem.Console.WriteLine("The item is NOT a book!");
+    //IS executed, because 'isBook' is false and the else if statement above failed Sysmtem.Console.WriteLine("The item is NOT a book!");
 }
 ```